-As chronic pain develops, it is not uncommon for patients to develop bad habits relative to sleep hygiene without even realizing it.
-An example of poor sleep hygiene habits includes such things as varying the time that one goes to bed and awakens in the morning, taking naps during the day, engaging in stressful activities such as paying bills while laying in bed, staying in bed most of the day, among other things.
-Good sleep hygiene habits include the following:
+As chronic pain develops, patients may develop poor sleeping habits without even realizing it.
+These habits may include such things as varying the time that one goes to bed and awakens in the morning, taking naps during the day, staying in bed most of the day, or engaging in stressful activities—such as checking work emails while in bed.

-Wake up and get up out of bed at the same time every morning.
-It is important to establish a consistent sleep-wake pattern, seven days a week.
-Again, this helps to train the body that it will fall asleep at a certain time each evening and awaken and get out of bed at the same time each morning.
-Getting up and out of bed at the same time each morning is important to avoid disrupting the sleep-wake cycle.
+Keep a consistent bedtime/waking routine.
+Going to bed at the same time each night and getting up the same time in the morning—seven days a week—helps the body develop a healthy sleep-wake cycle.
 This is important even if one had difficulty falling asleep or awakened through the night.
 One of the most common disrupted sleep-wake patterns for the chronic back pain sufferer is to "get sleep when I can."
-Therefore, if the individual happens to not fall sleep until 2:00 a.m., he or she might compensate by "sleeping in" until noon.
-Once this pattern gets established, the routine sleep-wake cycle becomes more and more disrupted.
+In this situation, an individual who did not fall sleep until 2 a.m. might compensate by "sleeping in" until noon.
+If this counterproductive pattern gets established, the routine sleep-wake cycle becomes more and more disrupted.

 Avoid naps during the day.
 Although this may seem like a good idea when one has experienced a night of non-restorative sleep, it can actually make the situation worse over the long term.